skaramje/ATMDepositAndCashback/README.md

 # ATMDepositAndCashback

-Practice React code that lets a user withdraw and deposty money in the bank via ATM
+Practice React code that lets a user withdraw and deposit money in the bank via ATM

 ## Installation:
 `git clone` repository and run 'http-server' in the root directory in a bash terminal.
 Required: node.js and npm to run the http-server